Learn how mediation can resolve conflict in the workplace

 - refuse employment or sack individuals as a result of appearing on a blacklist

 - refuse to provide a service on the basis of an individual appearing on a blacklist

 Individuals or unions can pursue compensation or solicit action against those who compile, distribute or use blacklists.

-Blacklisting has been a particular problem in the construction industry, prompting the creation of the Construction Workers Compensation Scheme (which closed in June 2016) and the issuance of government guidance.
+Historically, blacklisting was a particular problem in the construction industry, prompting the creation of the Construction Workers Compensation Scheme (which closed in June 2016).

 What remedies other than dismissal are available?